vdwebx/Html_Project_Cllg_Portal/README.md

 # Universal Portal Form

 ## 📌 Description
 This is a beginner-level project created using HTML.
-It is a universal portal form used to collect user details like name, email, password, and other information.
+It is a College portal form used to collect user details like name, email, password, and other information.

 ## 🚀 Features
 - Simple and clean form structure